>> Orthopaedics Residency Program Intranet (Requires HSCNET Account)

 Teaching seminars are mandatory for all orthopaedic residents and cover a variety of topics including basic science related to orthopaedic problems, clinical orthopaedic conferences (case presentations and lecturers) and presentations from inter-related clinical specialties (e.g., neurosurgery, general surgery, trauma, infectious disease, rheumatology, radiology, etc.).
 These are rotated on a regular basis over the year.
 Residents help coordinate the conferences and teaching materials.
 The orthopaedic core curriculum held every Friday morning consists of case conferences at 7 am, grand rounds at 8 am, clinical core lecture at 9 am and basic science at 10 am.
-Lectures take place at the University of South Florida, Faculty Office Building adjacent to the Morsani Center.
+Lectures take place at FIVE Labs the Foundation for Orthopaedic Research and Education (FORE).

 Each sub-specialty rotation has specific conferences that takes place each week in which the residents are required to attend.
 The conferences teach residents to become proactive physicians, more organized and they enhance the resident's learning.
-Conferences may include fracture conference, case discussions, "stump the expert", and pre-operative and post-operative planning.
+Conferences may include fracture conference, case discussions and pre-operative and post-operative planning.